TriplyDB/Documentation/docs/triplydb-js/index.md

       <dl>
         <dt><code>'private'</code> (default)</dt>
         <dd>The dataset can only be accessed by organization members.</dd>

         <dt><code>'internal'</code></dt>
-        <dd>The dataset can only be accessed by users that are logged into the TriplyDB instance.
+        <dd>The dataset can only be accessed by users that are logged into the TriplyDB instance.</dd>

         <dt><code>'public'</code></dt>
         <dd>The dataset can be accessed by everybody.</dd>
       </dl>
       <p>When no access level is specified, the most restrictive access level (<code>private</code>) is used.</p>
     </dd>

     <dt><code>description</code></dt>
     <dd>The human-readable description of the dataset.
 This description can make use of Markdown (see the <a href='/docs/triply-db-getting-started/#markdown-support'>Markdown reference</a>) for details.</dd>

     <dt><code>displayName</code></dt>
     <dd>The human-readable name of the dataset.
 This name may contain spaces and other characters that are not allowed in the URL-friendly name.</dd>

     <dt><code>license</code></dt>
     <dd>
       <p>The license of the dataset.
 The following license strings are currently supported:</p>